what is core sleep

 Slow Wave Sleep and Brain Activity

 Slow-wave sleep features slow brain waves with a 0.5 to 2 Hertz frequency.
-These delta waves show that our brain is less active, essential for rest.
+These delta waves show that our brain is less active, which is essential for rest.
 Adults spend up to 20% of their night in deep sleep, usually within an hour of falling asleep.

 deep sleep brain activity